scalar-labs/scalardb/docs/backup-restore.md

 For example, if replication is properly set to 3 and only the data of one of the nodes in a cluster is lost, we don't need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
 However, if the quorum of nodes of a cluster loses their data, we need a transactionally-consistent backup to restore the cluster to a certain transactionally-consistent point.

-Follow [How To Create Transactionally-Consistent Backup](#how-to-create-transactionally-consistent-backup) to create a transactionally-consistent backup.
+Follow [How to create transactionally-consistent backup](#how-to-create-transactionally-consistent-backup) to create a transactionally-consistent backup.

 Another way to take a transactionally-consistent backup for Scalar DB on Cassandra is to stop a cluster, take the snapshots of all the nodes of the cluster, and start the cluster.